cruise-automation/webviz/packages/webviz-core/src/panels/Plot/index.help.md

 ## Array Index as X-Axis

 Go into the Plot panel's settings to change your x-axis from being the messages' timestamps to being the message values' array indices.
-In this mode, if you add topic path `/some_topic.some_array` as a new line in the plot, the plot will chart that array's values against their indices.
+In this mode, if you add message path `/some_topic.some_array` as a new line in the plot, the plot will chart that array's values against their indices.
 For example, if `/some_topic.some_array` contained the values `[5, 10, 15]`, the resulting points on the chart would be `[0, 5]`, `[1, 10]`, and `[2, 15]`.

 ## User Interactions